TCC-SocialNetwork/social_framework/README.md

 > The SocialFramework is a Rails Engine that helps developers build Social Networks providing common and specific resources to this.

-> SocialFramework is divided in three modules, which are: Users, Routes and Schedulers.
+> SocialFramework is divided into three modules, which are: Users, Routes and Schedulers.
-In Users module the principal resources to users are providing, like authentication, register, relationships and searchs.
+In Users module the principal resources to users are provided, like authentication, register, relationships and searchs.
 In Routes the Framework provides resources to define routes to users in different situations and provides ways to work this.
 And in Schedulers, provides resources to define schedules to users and attempts to relate this schedules.

-> Therefore, the SocialFramework can help build Social Networks general or specifics in a way faster and practical and without not worry with recurring problems in this type of system.
+> Therefore, the SocialFramework can help build general or specifics social networks in a way faster and practical and without not worry with recurring problems in this type of system.

 ----
 # Install

 > Currently the SocialFramework is not present in RubyGems.
-To use it you need to clone this repository, below the steps required for installation are presented.
+To use it you need to clone this repository, the steps to install it are presented below.

 > Clone this repository: